atirson/atirson/README.md

 ![Banner.png](.github/banner.jpeg)

-## Hi guys 👋
+## Hi guys - 👨‍💻 Atirson Fabiano | Front-end Developer

-My name is Atirson Fabiano, I'm 24 years old and I love everything about technology.
-I'm expert on Node, React and React Native with Typescript.
+I am a Front-end Developer with over **{{XP}}** years of experience, specializing in building scalable, high-performance applications using React (NextJS), React Native, and TypeScript.

+I also have 2+ years of experience working with PHP (Laravel, PHPUnit), Node.js (Express) developing robust back-end solutions and full-stack applications.

+I have extensive experience in modern front-end architectures, design systems, micro-frontends, and performance optimization.
+I am passionate about creating seamless user experiences, solving complex problems, and delivering high-quality software.

 You can find out more about my experiences at my **[Linkedin](https://www.linkedin.com/in/atirson-fabiano/)**.

-Currently I'm living in Anápolis, Goiás - Brazil but in the future I want to have new experiences and live in other countries like Canada, Ireland etc. In my free time I love reading books (Sherlock Holmes is my favorite rsrsrs), practicing Karate and watching series/movies.

-I'm open to learning new languages, meeting new people and sharing knowledge.
 <br>
 <br>
 <br>